naymspace/backpex/guides/get_started/installation.md

 > #### Warning {: .warning}
 >
 > Backpex requires a single primary key field in your database schema.
 Compound keys are not supported.
 We tested Backpex with UUID (binary_id), integer (bigserial) and string primary keys.
+Note that the primary key is used in the URL for Show and Edit Views, so make sure it is always URL-encoded or safe to use in a URL.

 If you meet all these prerequisites, you are ready to install and configure Backpex in your Phoenix application.
 See our [installation guide](guides/get_started/installation.md) for more information on how to install and configure Backpex.